Liver Health for Animals – Milk Thistle capsules

 Milk Thistle, silymarin, acts largely on the liver and kidneys.

 It is a well known protection against hepatotoxins.
-It has a long history of successful use in treating:

 1 gram orally per 100 weight daily for carnivores is recommended.
 It tastes grainy and can be sprinkled on or mixed with food.